Eccenux/wiki-DYKCzyWiesz/README.md

 		dst: 'User:Nux/test-jsbot--test.js',
 	}));
 ```
-You can have any number of configuration.
+You can have any number of configurations.
 Seriously, you could deploy a file to 100 destinations.
 It should just work.
 Wikiploy has quite robust caching, which should partially work even if you upload to multiple Wikimedia projects.

 And finally this runs deployments:
 ```js